michael-kanda/dashboard/README.md

 DataPeak consolidates your most important data from Google Search Console and Google Analytics 4 in one place and tells you in plain language what is working and what is not.
 On top of that, it surfaces a channel most people are not yet tracking: **AI traffic**.
 More and more visitors reach websites via ChatGPT, Claude, Perplexity, and Google Gemini — DataPeak detects these sources automatically, spots movements early, and delivers a compact assessment of your position in AI search with the **GEO Visibility Score**.

-With **Prompt Tracking**, DataPeak goes one step further: it filters prompt-like search queries (≥10 words) directly from Search Console and reveals how users actually phrase their questions in the age of ChatGPT & Co. — long before Google delivers official AI-Mode data.
+DataPeak now clearly separates three layers: **Google GenAI visibility** reports official Search Console impressions in AI Overviews / AI Mode where Google has already rolled out the data. **AI traffic** measures real GA4 website visits from known AI sources. **Prompt Tracking** remains a research and optimization tool: it filters prompt-like search queries (≥10 words) directly from Search Console and shows how users phrase their questions.

 ### Features

 - **Central dashboard:** Impressions, clicks, visitors, conversions, time on site, and bounce rate — with month-over-month comparison.
 - **Top 100 search queries with landing page mapping:** See instantly which page ranks for which keyword.
 - **Traffic segmentation:** By channel (Organic, Direct, Referral, Social), country, and device (Desktop, Mobile, Tablet).
+- **Google GenAI visibility:** Dedicated Search Console block for official GenAI impressions from Google AI Overviews / AI Mode — including status, trend, top pages, and rollout messaging when the data is not available yet.
 - **AI traffic analysis:** ChatGPT, Claude, Perplexity, and Google Gemini are detected automatically — including sessions, users, follow-up paths, and engagement rate.
 Per AI source: top landing page, conversion rate, and a 14-day sparkline at a glance.
 - **Multi-line trend chart per AI model:** Compare the growth of ChatGPT vs. Gemini vs. Perplexity side by side — trends that get lost in an aggregated view become immediately visible.
+- **Trend & analysis with GenAI:** Google GenAI can be selected as a separate trend metric and compared in the project timeline alongside GSC impressions and AI traffic.
 - **GEO Visibility Score (0–100):** A compact health indicator built from three factors — AI share, source diversity, and growth.
 Rates your position in AI search at a glance.
 - **Anomaly detection:** Spikes (≥ +100 %) and drops (≤ –50 %) per AI source are detected automatically and linked to the strongest landing page ("Gemini traffic +127 % this week, mostly on /pricing").
 - **Conversion tracking per AI source:** Which AI delivers not just traffic but actual value?
 Conversions and conversion rate are reported per model.
 - **Prompt Tracking (GSC proxy):** Conversational search queries with ≥10 words are isolated automatically and classified into Brand vs. Non-Brand.
+- **Prompt Research Tool:** Admins and superadmins can generate realistic decision prompts and quick-win rankings from domain, topic, landing page, and Brand/Non-Brand settings.
 - **AI cluster analysis of prompts:** With one click, Gemini groups your prompt queries into thematic clusters, detects dominant intents (informational, transactional, comparative …) and surfaces concrete content gaps.
 - **Intent categorization & user journey:** See which pages AI-referred visitors go to next.
 - **Weather & holiday overlay:** Understand traffic drops and spikes in context.